-For many women, hair loss only starts to develop slowly over many years once they’ve already reached a ripe old age, rather than very rapidly when they’re young or during the menopausal years when they're middle-aged.
+For some women, hair loss only starts to develop slowly over many years once they’ve already reached a ripe old age, rather than rapidly when they’re young, or during the menopausal years when they're middle-aged.

-So, for them, there might not have been any association between the menopause and hair loss at all.
+So, for them, there might not be any association between the menopause and hair loss at all.

-Instead, it simply seems to be more related to the aging process itself, and not one specific type of hair loss.
+Instead, it might simply be related to the aging process itself rather than one specific type of hair loss.
 It’s as though an older body simply doesn’t grow hair as well as it used to.

-And there can be a number of reasons for this, including:
+And there can be a number of reasons for this:

-1. As you age, your metabolism slows down, making it more difficult to recover if you become ill or injured.
-And, when you’re ill, your hair is often the first to show it - both the condition of your hair and quality of hair growth can fade.
+1. As you age, your metabolism slows down, making it more difficult to recover if you get ill or injured.
+And, when you’re ill, your hair is often the first to show it.
+Both the condition of your hair and quality of hair growth can fade.

 2. An older body can also find it harder to keep its hormone levels balanced.
-And, as already mentioned, certain hormone imbalances can be connected to hair loss development.
+And certain hormone imbalances can be connected to various types of hair loss.

 In the future, more and more people will lose their hair.

-But, it's also because people today are living much longer than ever before.
-For example, within the past 150 years, the average life expectancy of British men and women has more than doubled (from 40 to 80 approx).
+But it's also because people today are living much longer than ever before.
+For example, within the past 200 years, the average life expectancy in the UK more than doubled, and is now higher than 80 years.

-Statistically, this means that the percentage population of older people is increasing when compared to the younger population.
-So it’s highly likely that you’ll notice more and more elderly, balding individuals in the future.
+Statistically, that means the percentage population of older people is increasing when compared to the younger population.
+So it’s highly likely that you’ll notice more and more elderly (and balding) individuals in future.

 course, most people you see who are totally bald are older men.
 Or at

-least it seems that way – losing all your hair can have an aging effect
+least it seems that way.
+Losing most of your hair can often have an aging effect

 on your appearance.
-So even those men who suffer complete baldness
+So even men who suffer complete baldness

-at a very early age can look a lot older than they really are.
+at a very early age can often look a lot older than they really are.

-As for baldness in women, I still think it's unlikely that
+As for baldness in women, I still think it is highly unlikely that

 you’ll spot too many bald headed ladies walking around.
 That’s partly